Lucyhenley/CardiffMATHBIO_NERCHackathonTwo_PublicTransport/README.md

 - We assume that passengers must be seated on the bus or train, and so are restricted to being in the seat locations.

 ---
+## The GUI

+The app uses a Graphical User Interface (GUI) to allow easy manipulation of input variables.
+There are sliders for:

+* the number of social distancing shields used;

+* the length of the shields;

+* and the social distancing distance

+Given these input values, the app reports the optimal number of seats which can be used in the train, their locations within the train and the emissions per passenger.

+Graphics are included which demonstrate the emissions per person, dependent on the number of passengers who can fit safely into the carriage.
+We also plot the emissions per passenger of small and large cars, so that we can identify the exact number of passengers requires per carriage to make public transport a lower-emission method of travel.

+The GUI is published <a href="https://lucyhenley.shinyapps.io/CardiffMATHBIO_NERCHackathonTwo_PublicTransport/" target="_blank">**here**</a>.

 ## Team